iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 -  `mailhog`: web-based email client intercepting and receiving all email messages sent out  from the development version of the Paridh Council website.

-As a browser, I use the Firefox Developer Edition; its developer tools for inspecting html and css are extremely powerful and usable.
+The web browser I use is Firefox Developer Edition; its developer tools for inspecting html and css are extremely powerful and usable.
 It has good javascript debugging tools although I rarely use these.

 I also use the PHP `XDEBUG` plugin in Firefox to toggle debugging sessions on and off.

 I have tried various combinations of `XDEBUG` clients but have found `PHPStorm` to be the most reliable and useable. `PHPStorm` is probably worth the annual subscription if you're planning to do any programming and debugging in your own or others' contributed modules and themes.

+### Using the Staging Server

+As I said above, the *Staging Server* is really only used when we have to change servers.
+Once we can see that we have migrated the code, database, static files and settings from the Live server correctly, the Staging Server becomes the Live Server.

+Rent a new server from a hosting company and provision it.
+Just edit the DNS settings at our account at the domain registrar [LCN](https://www.lcn.com) to point `staging.bradford-abbas.uk` to the IP Address of the newly provisioned Staging Server.
+You may find it useful to  provision a virtual Staging Server first to practice the provisioning process.
+When using a virtual Staging Server, `vagrant` will populate `/etc/hosts` on the development Mac thus overriding the DNS mapping for `staging.bradford-abbas.uk`.

+ Instructions in the `staging` directory will tell you how to provision a staging server.